mkaczanowski/packer-builder-arm/README.md

 sudo packer build boards/odroid-u3/archlinuxarm.json
 ```
 ## Run in Docker
-This method is primarily for macOS users where is no native way to use qemu-user-static, loop mount Linux specifc filesystems and install all above mentioned Linux specific tools (or Linux users, who do not want to setup packer and all the tools).
+This method is primarily for macOS users where is no native way to use qemu-user-static, loop mount Linux specific filesystems and install all above mentioned Linux specific tools (or Linux users, who do not want to setup packer and all the tools).

 The container is a multi-arch container (linux/amd64 or linux/arm64), that can be used on Intel (x86_64) or Apple M1 (arm64) Macs and also on Linux machines running linux (x86_64 or aarch64) kernels.